dimven/SpringNodes/README.md

 - This is the first release targeting Dynamo 2.0.
 As such a lot of nodes have been re-categorised, some have been renamed and some removed.
 Please refer to the [following sheet](https://docs.google.com/spreadsheets/d/1fof74UeaJvW7fLbkjDRdscQVybkG8vaw7vvIp7BywaY/edit?usp=sharing) for details (nodes that were removed are marked in red, likewise any changes are highlighted in yellow).
 - Line.XYOffset is a new node to offset a line in the XY plane.
 Sometimes Dynamo offsets those vertically and this node attempts to solve that.
 - Minor bugfixes to the feet & fraction nodes, improvements to the BrepDS node.
 - I'm slowly adding [tests](https://github.com/dimven/SpringNodes/tree/master/_tests) for all nodes.
 Most of the non-Revit related nodes are finished.
+Tests are a great way to learn how something is meant to work and see its expected results.

 #### 132.2.8 220818
 - This is the final release targeting Dynamo 1.3x